knbz/security-advisor/about.md

 ## Architecture
 {: #architecture}

-Security Advisor empowers administrators to manage security through centralized management and visibility by finding security issues and recommending resolutions.
+To make maintaining security at a large scale, Security Advisor is designed as a micro-service on IBM Cloud.
+The core micro-service that is provided is the findings API which implements the mechanism for IBM Cloud and partner services to send security findings to your service dashboard.
 {: shortdesc}

-Security Advisor is designed as a micro-service on IBM Cloud.
-The core micro-service that is provided by the service includes the findings API.
-The API implements the mechanism for IBM Cloud and partner services to send security findings to your service dashboard, which makes maintaining security on a large scale easier.

 The service receives findings from:
 * Pre-integrated IBM Cloud services like Certificate Manager and Vulnerability Advisor